Press "Enter" to skip to content

 Quantitative Analysis

-• Produces a prioritize list of risks
+• Produces a prioritized list of risks based on their overall effect